 Sec.
-94-165.9. - Exterior materials.
+94-165.9.
+Exterior materials.

-- (a) The intent of this section is to maintain architectural character and to encourage the use of attractive and high quality materials with low life-cycle costs. - (b) The use of identical materials on all sides of the building is encouraged; however, higherquality materials on street-facing facades and complementary materials on other facades are acceptable. - (c) Use of decorative accessories and trim is highly encouraged. - (d) Vinyl, plywood, chipboard, T1-11, asphalt siding, non-architectural metal siding and smooth-faced concrete block are prohibited as exterior finish materials unless the applicant's architect can demonstrate that the materials are appropriate to the design of the building.
+- (a) Developments will maintain architectural character and use attractive, high quality materials with low life-cycle costs. - (b) The use of identical materials on all sides of the building is encouraged; however, higher-quality materials on street-facing facades and complementary materials on other facades are acceptable. - (c) Use of decorative accessories and trim should conform to architectural design of the structure. - (d) Vinyl, plywood, chipboard, T1-11, asphalt siding, non-architectural metal siding and smooth-faced concrete block are prohibited as exterior finish materials.
 Treated wood shall be painted or stained. - (e) Natural wood shall be painted or stained, unless it is cedar, redwood or some other naturally weather resistant species and is intended to be exposed.

 Sec.
-94-165.10. - Garages and accessory buildings.
+94-165.10.
+Garages and accessory buildings.

-- (a) The intent of this section is to improve the visual impact of garages and accessory buildings facing the street, to prevent storage doors and overhead doors from facing the street, and to maximize pedestrian safety. - (b) Street-facing overhead doors on garages are not permitted on lots served by an alley.
-Corner lots shall have overhead doors facing the street of the lowest classification according to the Major Street Plan. - (c) The cumulative length of all garage doors facing the street shall not exceed 50 percent of the total length of the street-facing elevation, unless architecturally justified. - (d) All accessory buildings shall be architecturally compatible and be constructed of the same materials as the primary building.
+- (a) The visual impact of garages and accessory buildings facing the street, will be improved by preventing storage doors and overhead doors principally used for loading from facing the street, and to maximize pedestrian safety. - (b) Street-facing overhead doors on garages are not permitted on lots served by an alley.
+Corner lots shall have overhead doors facing the street of the lowest classification according to the major street plan. - (c) The cumulative length of all garage doors facing the commercial corridor shall not exceed 25 percent of the total length of the street-facing elevation, unless architecturally justified. - (d) All accessory buildings shall be architecturally compatible and be constructed of the same materials as the primary building. - (Ord.
+No. 21-017, § 1, 5-11-2021)